-The 3 mm band is beyond the design specification for the VLBA subreflectors, and challenging for both the panel-setting accuracy of the primary reflectors and the pointing of the antennas.
-In addition, performance is highly dependent on weather conditions.
-Poor performance is the primary reason why neither HN nor SC is outfitted at 3 mm.
-Table 4 gives the approximate current performance at 86 GHz for each antenna, as well as the RMS noise in 30 seconds (at 512 Mbps) on a baseline to LA, one of the more sensitive 3 mm antennas at present.
+The 3 mm band extends beyond the design specification for the VLBA antenna, and is challenging for the panel-setting accuracy of the primary reflectors, the figure of the subreflectors, and the pointing of the antennas.
+In addition, performance in this band is highly dependent on weather conditions.
+Table 4 gives the approximate current performance at 86 GHz for each antenna, as well as the RMS noise in 30 seconds (at 512 Mbps) on a baseline to LA, which is one of the most sensitive 3 mm antennas.